alcatrazEscapee/Cordy/docs/language.md

 'hello' . foo
 ```

-Finally, functions can also be evaluated, one argument at a time, left associatively, simply by adjacent whitespace (but not newline!) seperated arguments after the function:
+Finally, functions can also be evaluated, one argument at a time, left associatively, simply by adjacent whitespace (but not newline!) separated arguments after the function:

 ```rust
 // same as writing `foo(1)(2)(3)`, which is the same as `foo(1, 2, 3)` if `foo` returns partial functions for the first two arguments